oliviazg/GoGlobe/README.md

 D9: I worked on the Wind class, but bumped into Processing.app errors that I could not solve on my own.

+D10: I continued to work on displaying the Wind element in the main and adding the effects to the Ball.

 ----------------------------------
 Development Log for Olivia Zheng:
 ----------------------------------